isaurelunven-design/Final-Project-/README.md

 The goal of this project is to evaluate whether modern Machine Learning models (Random Forest, XGBoost) can outperform traditional econometric models (GARCH) in predicting stock market volatility.
 We use the S&P 500 index for forecasting and the VIX Index as a real-world benchmark to compare our predictions.

 ## Data
-his project utilizes publicly available financial data imported via the yfinance API.
+This project utilizes publicly available financial data imported via the `yfinance` API.
 We specifically collect:

-S&P 500 (∧GSPC): Used to calculate historical returns and realized volatility.
+* **S&P 500 ($\wedge$GSPC):** Used to calculate historical returns and realized volatility.

-VIX Index (∧VIX): Used as an external market sentiment feature and performance benchmark.
+* **VIX Index ($\wedge$VIX):** Used as an external market sentiment feature and performance benchmark.

 The data is open-access, ensuring that the results of this study are fully reproducible by any user without requiring proprietary API keys.

 ## Project Structure
 ```text
 Final-Project/
 ├── PROPOSAL.md            # Initial project proposal